elsevierlabs-os/nerds/README.md

 ## Extending the base model class

 The basic class that every model needs to extend is the `NERModel` class in the `nerds.models` package.
-The model class implements a `fit - transform` API, similarly to `sklearn`.
+The model class implements a `fit - predict` API, similarly to `sklearn`.
 To implement a new model, one must extend the following methods at minimum:

-*  `fit`: Trains a model given a list of list of tokens and BIO tags.
+*  `fit(X, y)`: Trains a model given a list of list of tokens X and BIO tags y.
-*  `predict`: Returns a list of list of BIO tags, given a list of list of tokens.
+*  `predict(X)`: Returns a list of list of BIO tags, given a list of list of tokens X.
-*  `save`: Disk persistence of a model.
+*  `save(dirpath)`: Saves model to directory given by dirpath.
-*  `load`: Disk persistence of a model.
+*  `load(dirpath)`: Retrieves model from directory given by dirpath.

-As a best practice, I like to implement a single NER model as a single file in the `models` folder, but have it be accessible from client code directly as `nerds.models.CustomNER`.
+As a best practice, I like to implement a single NER model (or group of related NER models) as a single file in the `models` folder, but have it be accessible from client code directly as `nerds.models.CustomNER`.
 You can set this redirection up in `nerds/models/__init__.py`.

 # Running experiments